lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueLink.md

 ### -Issue

-Issue which should be linked.
+Issue which Should be linked.

 Can be a `JiraPS.Issue` object, issue key, or internal issue ID.